Song, Malaysia: History

-During the Japanese occupation, both Allied and Japanese bombings destroyed many of the buildings in the village.
+During the Japanese occupation, both Allied and Japanese bombing destroyed many of the buildings in the village.
 Many residents fled Song due to the war.
 The town became chaotic during the war and its people endured harsh Japanese administration.
 During this time, the Chinese started to build the first primary school in Song.
 After the war, the British colonial government gave Sarawak dollars to residents of Song to rebuild their homes.
-In 1948, the fort at Nanga Song was moved to Nanga Katibas (mouth of Katibas river).
-Thus, the administrative centre at Song river was effectively moved to Katibas river.
+In 1948, the fort at Nanga Song was moved to Nanga Katibas (mouth of the Katibas River).
+Thus, the administrative centre was effectively moved to the Katibas River.
 The Chinese also restarted their businesses in Song after the war.

 During the British colonial era, the Sarawak Natives Affairs Department was established in 1955.
 Michael Sardin became the first native officer.
 During the Indonesia–Malaysia confrontation, Song sub-district office was the operational centre to repel Indonesian military crossings of the Sarawak-Kalimantan border.
-After the formation of Malaysia in 1963, William Linang became the first Sarawak Administrative Officer (SAO) in Song.
+After the formation of Malaysia in 1963, William Linang became the first Sarawak Administrative Officer in Song.
 On 2 April 1973, Kapit was upgraded to division.
 At the same time, Song sub-district was upgraded into a district.
-In 1977, the administrative centre of Song was moved from the fort at Katibas river to the town centre.
+In 1977, the administrative centre of Song was moved from the fort at Katibas River to the town centre.